 What does this have to do with Jesus Christ and his people, now set to take the world stage?

-Simply, that we too need welcome and encouragement – all those talents that you have — can be employed to bring his faith, hope and love into a world that is so in need of your service.
+Only, that we too need welcome and encouragement – all those talents that you have — can be employed to bring his faith, hope, and love into a world that is so in need of your service.

-When you read the gospel, notice how Jesus did not encourage acts of vengeance on his enemies, rather he insisted on loving one another, even one’s enemies.
+When you read the gospel, notice how Jesus did not encourage acts of vengeance on his enemies.
+Instead, he insisted on loving one another, even one’s enemies.

-When you read the gospel, notice how Jesus asks for a deep and nourishing faith in order to inspire our mission.
+When you read the gospel, notice how Jesus asks for a deep and nourishing faith to inspire our mission.